AustinCodingAcademy/PHPIntermediate/syllabus/04 Object Oriented Programming.md

 Lets create a simple class called ```Weather```.
 Notice that this class has two constructor arguments, ```$temperature``` and ```$location```.
-The ```$location``` argument has a default value.
+The ```$location``` argument is optional, because it has a default value of *Austin*.
-In other words, you don't need to specify the location when you instantiate the class, as its optional.
+Since it is an optional argument, you don't need to specify the location when you instantiate the class, or you could if you wanted the weather in *Chicago* instead.

 ```php
 <?php